xpportal/alchemy-worker-gpt4/README.md

 # Alchemy Worker

-Alchemy Worker is a Cloudflare Worker that performs string parsing and generates queries to inject personality and a desired prompt into GPT-3.
+Alchemy Worker is a Cloudflare Worker that performs string parsing and generates queries to inject personality and a desired prompt into GPT-4 prompts.
 This can be used to create more natural and engaging chatbot conversations.

 ## Usage